Skip to main content

 Dispute Decisions

-When a Dispute stage action occurs, such as new evidence being uploaded, or a Merchant Accepting Liability for the Dispute, a decision can be made by the Issuer in favor of the Cardholder’s Dispute, or in favor of the Merchant’s transaction validity.
+When a Dispute cycle action occurs, such as new evidence being uploaded, or a Merchant Accepting Liability for the Dispute, a decision can be made by the Issuer in favor of the Cardholder’s Dispute, or in favor of the Merchant’s transaction validity.

 These decisions are shown as either Won (in favor of the Merchant) or Lost (in favor of the Cardholder):